 Ron Howard’s excellent movie about the troubled Apollo 13 mission has just had a new 20th-anniversary release from Universal with a brand new 4K remaster.

 This new 4K remastered transfer blows the previous 15th-anniversary release out of the water.
-The 1080p picture is stunningly clear, crisp, colourful, everything you expect from a perfect Blu ray release.
+The 1080p picture is stunningly clear, crisp, and colourful, everything you expect from a perfect Blu-ray release.
 Audio is again magnificent with the DTS-HD Master Audio 5.1 surround track embracing you in all the action.

 Overall a superb presentation of a great movie.

-Both the UK and USA releases are identical and region free.
+Both the UK and USA releases are identical and region-free.
+Also available on 4k UHD